-Environmental Handling Fees (EHFs) - Frequently Asked Questions (FAQs) Updated October 2023
+Environmental Handling Fees (EHFs) - Frequently Asked Questions (FAQs) Updated April 2024

 Call2Recycle® is Canada's leading organization for battery collection and recycling, fulfilling product stewardship obligations on behalf of over 400 members, including producers of single-use and rechargeable batteries.
-It is the provincially-approved consumer battery collection and recycling program for British Columbia, Saskatchewan, Manitoba, Quebec, and Prince Edward Island, and operates as a registered Producer Responsibility Organization (PRO) in Ontario according to the Ontario Batteries Regulation.
-Call2Recycle accepts household batteries (weighing up to 5 kg) for recycling and E-Transport batteries used to power E-Bikes, E-Scooters, E-Skateboards, Hoverboards, and Electric Vehicles (EVs).
+Call2Recycle powers Recycle Your Batteries, Canada!, its household and e-bike battery collection and recycling program.
+The organization operates provincially-approved programs in British Columbia, Saskatchewan, Manitoba, Quebec, Prince Edward Island, and Nova Scotia (effective July 1, 2024).
+It also functions as a registered Producer Responsibility Organization (PRO) in Ontario, adhering to the Ontario Batteries Regulation.
+It offers collection and recycling services for household batteries (weighing up to 5 kg), as well as e-transport batteries used to power e-bikes, e-scooters, e-skateboards, hoverboards, and Electric Vehicles (EVs).

-Since its inception in 1997, Call2Recycle has diverted over 40 million kilograms of batteries from Canadian landfills.
-This reputation for excellence has enabled Call2Recycle to maintain trusted, long-term relationships with stakeholders and a network of more than 10,000 participating collection locations across Canada, including at leading retailers and municipal facilities.
+Since its inception in 1997, Call2Recycle has diverted over 45 million kilograms of batteries from Canadian landfills.
+It upholds its commitment to operating the highest quality battery recycling program in Canada and holds certification in the most rigorous and globally respected standards, including R2v3, ISO 14001, ISO 45001, ISO 9001, as well as exclusively contracting with an ISO 27001 certified supplier for all IT infrastructure management.
+This reputation for excellence has enabled Call2Recycle to maintain trusted, long-term relationships with stakeholders and establish a network of more than 12,000 participating collection locations across Canada, including at leading retailers and municipal facilities.